trixing/kaco-http/README.md

 # Reverse Engineering the KACO Blueplanet NX3 M2 HTTP Interface

 I recently installed a new solar inverter from Kaco (Blueplanet NX3 M2 8.0 to be specific).
-This is a pretty basic no-frills inverter which comes with a Modbus/TCP interface.
+This is a pretty basic no-frills inverter which comes with a no-UI Modbus/TCP interface on standard port 502.
+This is well documented.

-It also comes with a Android and iOS app to do the setup and initial set up.
-The App also asks for a password to change the settings after first set up.
+In addition it comes with a Android and iOS app to do the initial set up and provide some monitoring.
+The App also asks for a password to change the settings after first set up (these are quite sensitive for the power grid).

-I noticed that the App shows a bit more data (in particular the power for each of the individual MPPT trackers) and wanted to integrate this in my reporting.
+I noticed that the app shows a bit more data (in particular the power for each of the individual MPPT trackers) and wanted to integrate this in my reporting.

 ## Finding the HTTP port